Q: Is the festival only open to BYU students?

 A: All registered team members must be BYU students.
-An actor or musical performer must be a BYU student to be eligible for the Best Actor or Best Musical Performance award categories.
+An actor or musical performer must be a BYU student to be eligible for any awards.

 Q: What kind of prizes are there?